Responsible Vulnerability Disclosure Policy

 Severity is determined by the demonstrated impact of the reported issue, not solely by CVSS scores, CWE classifications, theoretical attack chains, or hypothetical downstream consequences.

-7. Out Of Scope
+4. Out of Scope

 - Missing or recommended HTTP security headers